-For information regarding the rolling restart procedure used to perform an online upgrade, see Section 17.5.5, “Performing a Rolling Restart of a MySQL Cluster”.
+Schema operations, including SQL DDL statements, cannot be performed while any data nodes are restarting, and thus during an online upgrade or downgrade of the cluster.
+For other information regarding the rolling restart procedure used to perform an online upgrade, see Section 18.5.5, “Performing a Rolling Restart of an NDB Cluster”.

 Only compatibility between MySQL versions with regard to

 NDBCLUSTER is taken into account in

 this section, and there are likely other issues to be